-This article briefly introduces each of the principal business forms, namely corporations, partnerships, LLCs and sole proprietorships.
+This article briefly introduces each of the principal business forms in the United States, namely corporations, partnerships, LLCs and sole proprietorships.
 More detailed considerations and strategies in making an appropriate selection can be found in the following articles:

 You can also check out the chart in our Comparison of C corp, S corp and LLC Entity Types for quick reference.

 You may also have heard of “hybrid” entity types, such as benefit corporations, which combine for-profit business and broader social purposes.
 These are beyond the scope of this article, but you can learn more about them here.

 Your chosen entity will guide business decisions, tax efficiencies and ability to scale

 By carefully considering the forms of business entity that are available and then intelligently choosing an appropriate one, you can reduce exposure to liabilities, save taxes and launch the business in a form capable of being financed and conducted efficiently.
 In addition, formalizing the business helps prevent misunderstandings among the participants by defining their ownership, roles and duties in the business.

 Protect your personal assets and minimize your tax liabilities

 The primary considerations in the choice of business entity will be how to protect your personal assets from liabilities of the business; tax strategies such as maximizing the tax benefits of startup losses, avoiding double (or even triple) layers of taxation, and converting ordinary income into long term capital gain, which is taxed at lower rates for non-corporate investors; selecting an entity that will be attractive to potential investors and lenders; availability of attractive equity incentives for employees and other service providers; and cost (startup and ongoing).

 The principal forms of business entities: C Corps, S Corps, partnerships, LLCs, sole proprietorships

 - a corporation (including the S Corporation which has special flow-through tax attributes);